kaaveland/bus-eta/DEPLOY.md

 I clickopsed a server too.
 I set it up with a firewall that permits port 22 only from my IP, but port 80 and 443 from the rest of the world.
-I won't be able to ssh from everywhere, but if something's wrong I can sign into the Hetzner cloud console and add another IP to whitelist.
+I won't be able to ssh from everywhere, but if something's wrong I can sign in to the Hetzner cloud console and add another IP to the whitelist.

 I selected ubuntu 24.04.2.
 I went with a shared CPU machine.
 It looks easy to change to a dedicated one if I change my mind.
-This machine is about 7 euro a month.
+This machine is about 7 euro a month for 4VCPus and 8GB RAM.
 I plan to move some things from an american cloud vendor to this server too.
 If the server doesn't have terrible noisy neighbour-problems, it is a very reasonable price.
+I should be able to move all the things I run elsewhere to this machine, which already pays most of the bill.

 The first thing I did was to upgrade all packages: